 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Kyle Ashley Moore, who practices with the law firm of Weems, Schimpf, Haines, Shemwell & Moore, in Shreveport, Louisiana.
+This installment was written by Special Needs Alliance member Kyle Moore, Esq., who practices with the law firm of Weems, Schimpf, Haines, Shemwell & Moore, in Shreveport, Louisiana.
 He focuses on special needs planning, elder law and estate planning.

 Requirements for Reprinting this Article: The below article may be reprinted only if it appears unmodified, including both the author description above the title and the "About this Newsletter" paragraph immediately following the article, accompanied by the following statement: "Reprinted with permission of the Special Needs Alliance - www.specialneedsalliance.org."

 Thirty-one states and the District of Columbia have legalized the use of marijuana for medical purposes, including for relief from chemotherapy-induced nausea, seizures, nerve pain and other symptoms.
 Should a special needs trust (SNT) be used to pay for such treatment?